Flight-Free-UK/flight_free_uk_website/source/posts/this-is-your-pilot-speaking-brace-for-the-greatest-emergency-of-our-lives.html.markdown

 category: opinion
 date: 2021-01-12T14:44:57.978Z
 cover_image: /images/uploads/pilots-at-the-cockpit-jon-flobrant-unsplash.jpg
-summary: "The climate crisis is the greatest emergency facing humanity today.
+summary: The climate crisis is the greatest emergency facing humanity today.
-  Ex-pilot Dan Tipney shares how this fact is a difficult pill to swallow, but also why it is worth it. "
+  Ex-pilot Dan Tipney shares how this can be a difficult pill to swallow, but also why we need to.
 author: FlightFree UK
 read_time_minute: 5
 ---